Device-independent randomness expansion against quantum side information

-We have made the final random output available at \href{https://www.dropbox.com/sh/hae9ht1cc426i5g/AABcuGgGyuNJMC0zOxIhOQBGa?dl=0} {{\tt https://tinyurl.com/qssxxaq}} so that it may be used for testing (the output has been split between several files for convenience of downloading).
+We have made all the final random output available at \href{https://www.dropbox.com/sh/hae9ht1cc426i5g/AABcuGgGyuNJMC0zOxIhOQBGa?dl=0} {{\tt https://tinyurl.com/qssxxaq}} so that it may be used for testing (the output has been split between several files for convenience of downloading).

-To check the statistical properties of our output, we run it through the NIST test suite~\cite{NIST_Tests}.
-To do so, we set the section length to 1 Mbits for our $6.496\times10^9$ random output bits.
-As shown in Tab.~\ref{fig:NISTtest}, the random bits successfully pass the tests.
+To check the statistical properties of our output, we run them through the NIST test suite~\cite{NIST_Tests}.
+To do so, we set the section length to $1$ Mbits for our $6.496\times10^9$ and $9.350\times10^8$ random output bits.
+As shown in Table~\ref{Tab:NISTtest}, the random bits successfully pass the tests.